logo for pictures-of-cats.org

 havanna brown cat

-1890s - early 1900s In Europe "self-brown" cats shown.
-Called, by some, Swiss Mountain Cat".
+1890s – early 1900s – In Europe “self-brown” cats shown.
+Called, by some, Swiss Mountain Cat”.
 For a while this breed was called the Chestnut Brown in England

-Early 1900s World Wars I & II interfered with the breeding of this breed, which, when coupled with the 1920 (or 1930) declaration, (see below) had a very negative impact on this breed.
+Early 1900s – World Wars I & II interfered with the breeding of this breed, which, when coupled with the 1920 (or 1930) declaration, (see below) had a very negative impact on this breed.

-1952 With research into the genetics of this breed and a breeding program commenced by 5 breeders, the breed was "restarted" in the UK (see below).
+1952 – With research into the genetics of this breed and a breeding program commenced by 5 breeders, the breed was “restarted” in the UK (see below).
 Also shortly beforehand an accidental mating between black Shorthair and Seal Point Siamese resulted in the first of this breed, apparently, to be registered in UK.

-1959 The breed was recognized by the then United Cat Federation
+1959 – The breed was recognized by the then United Cat Federation.

-1960s?
-In the UK the name changed to "Chestnut Brown"
+1960s? – In the UK the name changed to “Chestnut Brown”

 Modern Development

-The breed having almost "died out" (see above 1900s), breeders developed the Havana Brown by mating black domestic cats (moggies) that carried the recessive gene with seal or chocolate point Siamese cats to produce a cat with a solid brown coat .
+The breed having almost “died out” (see above 1900s), breeders developed the Havana Brown by mating black domestic cats (moggies) that carried the recessive gene with seal or chocolate point Siamese cats to produce a cat with a solid brown coat .
+The most often used breeding program to produce this cat is a cross between the black Shorthair and Seal Point Siamese with the chocolate gene.

 In the UK, apparently, the Chestnut Brown or Havana, as the Brits call this cat, has been breed back to the Siamese (I presume this means the Modern Siamese) losing the original look and looking like the Oriental Shorthair (fine boned and very slender).

-In the US as you can see from these pictures that she has retained for me at least a very nicely balanced and "normal" appearance.
+In the US as you can see from these pictures that this breed has retained for me at least a very nicely balanced and “normal” appearance.
 Although the head is longer and has higher cheek bones than what I would call completely normal.
 The cats on this page seem to show to the camera very pleasant characters through their open expressions.

 Havana brown cat collage

-All the photographs in this collage are ©copyright Helmi Flick - please respect it -thank you.
+All the photographs in this collage are ©copyright Helmi Flick.
+Please respect it – thank you.

 Character and Appearance